-EMPLOYER'S NOTICE OF INSURANCE
+EMPLOYER'S NOTICE OF INSURANCE TO THE EMPLOYEES OF THE UNDERSIGNED:

-our employer is insured by:

 nsurer

 Street and Number

 Dity State Zip Code

 For the period from Through

 Adjusting Company

-Street and Number

-Dity State Zip Code Telephone

--connected injuries illnesses or death as provi ded by the Alaska Workers
+State This insurance pays benefits for job-connected injuries, illnesses or death as provided by the Alaska Workers' Compensation Act

-his insurance pays benefits for job compensation Act oomicated injunes, illiesses

-oomeeted injunes, iiinesses

-Compensation Act v connected injunes, innected
+Zip Code

+Witness

 Immediately (not later than 30 days from injury or death date) give your employer and the Alaska Workers' Compensation Division written notice of a job-related injury, illness, or death.
-Get the "Report of Occupation Injury or Illness" form from your employer for this purpose.
+Get the "Report of Occupationa Injury or Illness" form from your employer for this purpose.